teobinfa/matteobinfare/index.md

 I am an Assistant Professor of Finance at the Trulaske College of Business, University of Missouri.

-My research focuses on alternative investments (private equity and hedge funds), institutional investors (university endowments, foundations, and pension funds), and empirical corporate finance.
+My research focuses on alternative investments (private equity and hedge funds) and institutional investors (university endowments, foundations, and pension funds).
+It has been published in journals including The Journal of Finance, Journal of Financial and Quantitative Analysis, and Review of Finance.

 You can find my CV [here](/cv/).